ivancele/aquastore/README.md

    - `/fish/{id}` - method = POST **with hidden field `_method=PATCH`** this method will update the given fish

 To interact with the protected endpoints you'll need a token, to get a token please send a `POST` request to `/get-token` with `email, password` fields to login and email is `api@aquastore.app` password: `Aqu@$t0r3`, in Postman, in Authorization, set Type to Bearer Token and paste your `acccess_token` for all requests to the above protected endpoints

+## Running instance

+I have taken the liberty to deploy the backend, it is up and running on `https://aquastore.njabuloi.co.za/` anyone can use Postman (or any other client) to query the API.

+## Side notes

+I have added a few database entries that I didn't use due to the time constraints.